×

 Firefighters made progress on the western perimeter of the Buckley Draw Fire near Provo on Tuesday to reduce wildfire risk in the valley.

-A U.S. Forest Service Fire update Tuesday said inserting fire crews on the ground has been the biggest success against the fire.
-Aircraft are supporting firefighters by cooling hot spots and slowing progression, while operators on the ground have made the most suppression progress.
+A U.S. Forest Service update Tuesday said inserting fire crews on the ground has been the biggest success against the fire.
+Aircraft are supporting firefighters by cooling hot spots and slowing progression, while crews on the ground have made the most suppression progress.

-A temporary grounding of aircraft remained in effect Tuesday, though Hellstrom said there were no new drone incursions.
+A temporary grounding of aircraft remained in effect Wednesday, though Hellstrom said there were no new drone incursions Tuesday.
 Law enforcement is investigating airspace incursions that occurred Sunday and Monday.

 “We’re working closely with our air operations and the FAA and law enforcement to track some of those down, because we would like to get some charges against some of those people,” Hellstrom said.